aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 The most important thing when developing a software is what the user will have between his hands.
 You could have the best developer tools, if the user interface doesn't feel good for the user it's not worth it.

-But Google did great with Flutter because the performances are excellent and the components are beautiful.
+But Google did great with Flutter because the performance is excellent and the components are beautiful.

-But, even if they thought about system specifities with Cupertino widgets, it is arguable that you Flutter app could be less well integrated to the user current operating system version than a native/Xamarin application.
-I personnaly find it interresting because it also means that you will have access to all widgets even on older system versions : no more specific UI bugs that could become a nightmare to fix.
+But, even if they thought about system specifities with Cupertino widgets, it is arguable that your Flutter app could be less well integrated to the user's current operating system version than a native/Xamarin application.
+I personaly find it interresting because it also means that you will have access to all widgets even on older system versions : no more specific UI bugs that could become a nightmare to fix.

 ### Already the most productive solution

 It is always sad to admit it when you have invested so much time in a technology you love but today **I feel a lot more productive with Flutter than I am with Xamarin and native solutions**.
-The tools are stable, very coherent, the native feeling is real, the performances are astonishing, and when you are developing on a platform, you could be sure that it will look perfect at first launch on the other platform : a really fun developer experience.
+The tools are stable, very coherent, the native feeling is real, the performance is astonishing, and when you are developing on a platform, you can be sure that it will look perfect at first launch on the other platform : a really fun developer experience.

-### Can I have a look to an app developped with it?
+### Can I have a look to an app developed with it?

 ![photo]({{ site.url }}/img/flutter_gallery.png)